-Only a few will ever make it to the runway, but plenty of fashionable startup opportunities await.
-They all take hard work and a great sense of fashion, most have very small startup budgets.
-Here are five of them:
+Only a select few will ever make it to the runway, but plenty of fashionable startup opportunities await.
+They all take hard work and a great eye for fashion, but most have very small startup budgets.
+Here are five startup ideas for the entrepreneurial fashionista.

-"You would help the designer with runway show casting and have an understanding of how clothes should be portrayed on the body and how the models should carry themselves," said Kerry Bannigan, owner of Nolcha, a brand-placement and fashion industry education consulting firm based in New York.
+"You would help the designer with runway show casting and have an understanding of how clothes should be portrayed on the body and how the models should carry themselves," said Kerry Bannigan, founder of Nolcha, a New York-based fashion event production company.

 Fashion business coaching